splightplatform/terraform-provider-splight/docs/resources/line.md

   name        = "My Line"
   description = "My Line Description"

-  # Use an existing tag if it exists in the platform by name
+  # Use an existing tag in the platform
   dynamic "tags" {
     for_each = { for tag in data.splight_tags.my_tags.tags : tag.name => tag if tag.name == "Existing Tag" }